Google CRM Guide: The 4 Best CRM for Google Workspace, 2026

 Every email you exchange with a contact is automatically saved in the CRM.
 You can see the full conversation history alongside the contact’s profile.
 You can also pull in past Gmail conversations, so your entire email history lives in one place.

-On top of that, you get extra email features, some of which Gmail doesn’t offer on its own:
+On top of that, you get extras (dubbed Gmail CRM tools), several of which Gmail doesn’t offer on its own:

 - 100% deliverability, so your emails are sent directly from your Gmail account and reach the recipient’s inbox.